WLOGSolutions/RSuite-examples/MalariaClassifier/README.md

 3. Fill config_templ.txt file as it states in the instructions.
 Declare path to folders, files and number of samples.
 In particular:

 - **new_folder_path** - bear in mind that it should be the path to the folder "Work" you've just created.
 This way you will have all your results in one place.
-- **letters m-r** - they are used for training and testing models, so they aren't needed for production (they aren't used in "m_score.R" or "m_use.R").
-They indicate the indices of training, validation and testing samples (both parasitized and uninfected): 1-m are the indices of training samples, n-o validation samples and p-r testing samples.
+- **id_test, id_valid, id_train** - they are used for training and testing models, so they aren't needed for production (they aren't used in "m_score.R" or "m_use.R").
+They indicate the indices of training, validation and testing samples (both parasitized and uninfected): [1, id_train] is the interval of the indices of training samples, [id_train+1, id_valid] of validation samples and [it_valid+1, id_test] of testing samples.
 - **session_id** - this is extremely important for people using "m_score.R" and "m_use.R".
 This id will indicate which of the models to use.
 Each of the models from "Models" folder will be named "model + number".
 And this number of a wanted model is what you're supposed to type in session_id.
 - **images_for_analysis** - only for your coworkers.
-The path to a folder where they store samples to be tested using the models you built.
+The path to a folder where they store folder with the samples to be tested using the models you built.
 - **prediction_id** - also, very importand for your coworkers.
 When they want to use the same model to test different samples, they need to distinguish the files with the results somehow.
 And this is why they need to fill "prediction_id".
 It will appear in the name of the file with predictions (the file will be called "predictions + prediction_id").

 4. Open the terminal and go to the folder "Production".
 Then open R folder and type: